 Chicago DSA is an intersectional—feminist, anti-capitalist, anti-racist, etc.—organization that both educates Chicagoans about socialist values and policies and trains and mobilizes grassroots activists to build coalitions that move Chicago, the U.S. and the world toward a socialist future.

-In the near term, we work toward reforms that shift power and resources away from corporate elites and put them in the hands of ordinary citizens by campaigning locally for socialist policies and candidates and by establishing a diverse and continually expanding range of working groups to tackle Chicago’s various inequalities and injustices.
+In the near term, we work toward reforms that shift power and resources away from corporate elites and put them in the hands of ordinary people by campaigning locally for socialist policies and candidates and by establishing a diverse and continually expanding range of working groups to tackle Chicago’s various inequalities and injustices.

 In the long term, we fight for a world in which all people share equitably in creating and governing economic, political, and cultural institutions, as well as developing interpersonal and communal relationships.